MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-all-internal-transactions-of-an-address.md

 }
 ```

 Congratulations 🥳!
-You have successfully retrieved all internal transaction of an address using the Moralis [Wallet API](https://moralis.io/api/wallet/).
+You have successfully retrieved all internal transactions of an address using the Moralis [Wallet API](https://moralis.io/api/wallet/).

 ## Get 24/7 Developer Support

 Should you encounter any challenges while following this tutorial, our community engineers are here to assist you.
-Reach out to us on [Discord](https://moralis.io/discord) or [Forum](https://forum.moralis.io) to receive 24/7 developer support.
+Reach out to us on [Discord](https://moralis.io/discord) or in our [forum](https://forum.moralis.io) to receive 24/7 developer support.
 Your success is our priority!

 ## API Reference

-If you want to explore more details about other blockchain endpoints and optional parameters, refer to the [API Reference](/web3-data-api/evm/reference#blockchain-api).
+If you want to explore more details about other blockchain endpoints and optional parameters, refer to our [API Reference](/web3-data-api/evm/reference#blockchain-api) page.